Laurel – Temperance – Moderation

 Genus: Laurus – Family: Lauraceae

-Homer (Greek poet c.800 BCE) wrote of Gaia’s python and how it protected this oracle.
-Apollo, god of light, prophecy, harmony and order killed the python and claimed the oracle for himself.
-Apollo renamed Pytho (python) to Delphi (dolphin).
-He honored Gaia’s python by calling the Oracle of Delphi a Pythia (high priestess who spoke for Apollo).
-The first temple dedicated to Apollo, was built from laurel wood at the site of the Oracle of Delphi.
-The Pythia ritually chewed laurel leaves, sat on a tripod made from laurel wood and held a branch of laurel.
-She breathed in vapors that induced a trance-like state.
-The Pythia provided prophecies for agriculture, life, death, war and peace.
+In 800 BCE Homer wrote a poem of how Apollo, god of light and prophecy, killed Gaia’s python to claim the oracle for himself.
+Pytho was renamed Delphi or delphys meaning “womb”.
+In honor of Gaia’s python, the Oracle of Delphi became known as a Pythia (high priestess who spoke for Apollo).
+The Pythia ritually chewed laurel leaves, sat on a tripod made of laurel wood and held a branch of laurel.
+She breathed in vapors that induced a trance-like state before providing prophecies on agriculture, life, death, war and peace.
+The first temple dedicated to Apollo, was built from laurel, at the site of the Oracle of Delphi.